studybreak/casio/README.md

 ~~~

-You would have a Model definition as follows:
+You would have a Keyboard Model definition as follows:

 ~~~

-var Keyboard = Casio.model('Keyboard');
+// extending from our connection example above: var Keyboard = casio.model('Keyboard');

 Keyboard.property('id', String, {
 	primary:true